panushri25/academic-kickstart/content/publication/helmesearch.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "ACM SIGIR Conference on Human Information Interaction and Retrieval, SIGIR 2019 [under review]" publication_short = ""
+publication = "ACM SIGIR Conference on Human Information Interaction and Retrieval, SIGIR" publication_short = ""

 # Abstract and optional shortened version.
 abstract = "Implemented a novel framework where the search engine and the user work together to iteratively reformulate a input query.
-Method is shown to improve retrieval accuracy for difficult queries. " abstract_short = "Helloooooo"
+Method is shown to improve retrieval accuracy for difficult queries. " abstract_short = ""

 # Featured image thumbnail (optional)
 image_preview = ""